 How to make homemade vanilla sugar:

-For about 4 oz of sugar, I am using 2 whole vanilla beans.
+- For about 4 oz of sugar, I am using 1 whole vanilla bean.
 But keep in mind that there is no hard and fast rule and you can tweak the ratios as needed.

-Placing the vanilla bean on a cutting board, carefully cut it open lengthwise.
-With your spoon scrape out the inside as much as possible and it to the jar with the sugar.
-Repeat with the second one.
+- Placing a vanilla bean on a cutting board, carefully cut it open lengthwise.
+With the round tip of a knife or a spoon scrape out the inside as much as possible and add it to the jar with the sugar.

-If after the 2 weeks, your homemade vanilla sugar is pretty intense, you can always add more sugar.
+- If after 2 weeks, your homemade vanilla sugar is pretty intense, you can always add more sugar.
 I also sometimes add more sugar as I am going through it.